Community Engagement Leads

-At Heriot-Watt, we have appointed Academic Leads for Public Engagement, who work closely with the Engaged University steering group to deliver the strategy’s mission to 'inspire and understand the mutual needs of our global – local communities and provide measurable pathways to global impact through our pioneering research'.
+At Heriot-Watt, our Community Engagement Leads work closely with the HW Engage team to deliver the strategy's mission to 'inspire and understand the mutual needs of our global – local communities and provide measurable pathways to global impact through our pioneering research'.
 For more information about the leads and their areas of expertise, see their profiles below.

 Dr Michael Bell, EGIS